CodyCarr/SALT/README.md

 # SALT
-A semi-analytical line transfer model to interpret the spectra of galactic outflows.
-SALT assumes a bi-conical outflow which can open into a full sphere.
+This tutorial provides instructions on how to use and access the SALT model.